 A smart phone is not required to use the system.
 A reader can create an account and log reading on any computer through the website.
 They just access the system via www.readerzone.com.

-The exact same features and views are available to users on both smartphones or computers.
-We have many users who access the system through a laptop desktop computer via the website.
+The exact same features are available to users on both smartphones and computers.
+We have many users who access the system through a laptop or desktop computer via the website.

 How do I manage my reading program?

 Once you sign up, you will have access to a user panel where you can manage all aspects and participants of your account, reading programs, reading groups and reading goals.

 What if I need help setting up my program?